foss-style/Cringeworthy/README.md

 ## Worse
 The checklist links to a Presentation.
 Not interactive but when you click the checklist, it opens a PDF.
 That is not intuitive at all.

+Image of the page from PDF with Notes

 ## Terrible
 I can't do anything with this...
 Really.
 What am I supposed to do with this.
-Put it in my DayRunner
+Put it in my DayRunner?!!

+image dayrunner

 ## Horrible
 People in your organization who are in charge of marketing are somewhat... incompetent in my opinion.